 In our opinion to the best of our information and according to the explanations givento us the Company has in all material respects an adequate internal financial controlssystem over financial reporting and such internal financial controls over financialreporting were operating effectively as at March 31 2021 based on the internal financialcontrol over financial reporting criteria established by the Company considering theessential components of internal control stated in the Guidance Note on Audit of InternalFinancial Controls Over Financial Reporting issued by the ICAI.

 (Referred to in paragraph 2 under Report on Other Legal and RegulatoryRequirements' section of our report to the Members of Classic Electricals Limited of evendate)

 1. In respect of its fixed assets:

-a) The Company has generally maintained proper records showing full particularsincluding quantitative detail and situation of fixed assets on the basis of availableinformation.
+a) The company has generally maintained proper records showing full particularsincluding quantitative details and situation of fixed assets.

 2. In respect of its inventories:

 The company does not engaged in the business of manufacturing marketing and processingof any goods and articles.
 Accordingly it does not hold any physical inventories.
 Thusthe paragraph 3(ii) of the order is not applicable.

 3. In respect of loan given: